MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/choosing-an-engine.md

 * **Web** developers creating compelling cross-browser AR/VR web experiences can use **WebXR**.

     > [!NOTE]
-    > **Babylon.js** development is currently in progress.
+    > **Babylon.js** for HoloLens development is currently in progress.
 Check out the [latest news and engage with the community](https://doc.babylonjs.com/divingDeeper/webXR/introToWebXR)!

 <!-- Babylon is a Javascript-based, open source, 3D graphics engine capable of powering 3D scenes in a web browser.
 Babylon.js 4.2+ includes support for WebXR.
 With Babylon React Native, you can even build cross-platform native     applications for PC, mobile, and mixed reality devices. -->